jacobkeena/Sum-Method/README.md

 # Sum-Method
 Week 1.
 Learning basics of writing a method and returning a sum.
+(Class assignment)